VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/Prince Mohammed International Airport/02-delivery.md

     > **GMP -> APP:** _APP, SVA123 is an A320 requesting approval for MADINAH 1T._

     > **APP -> GMP:** _GMP, MADINAH 1T approved._
-!!! tip
-    When giving Radar Departures, type **"RDEP"** in the scratch pad so upper controllers don't forget and you too!

 ##### 2.2.2.3 Omni-Directional Departures
 Omnidirectional departures can be issued in coordination with AIR & APP.